katcipis/katcipis.github.io/_drafts/restless-restfull.md

 result on state changes on the system but will produce no resources at all.

-On this case I got strong feelings of **guidelines considered harmful**.
+This is the moment where I started to get strong feelings of **guidelines considered harmful**.
 If people do not actually study the specs and just follow these context sensitive derivatives they are prone to feel bad for doing something that is perfectly fine, or worse, be busted by